 Advancing sense of place and identity

-Individual Artist Funding is intended for artists creating original works of art.
+Artist Project funding is intended for artists creating or presenting original works of art.
 For the purpose of this program derivative works such as interpretations, arrangements, reproductions, or any other transformations, or adaptations of pre-existing works created by other artists are not considered original.

 Basic Application Eligibility

-Individual Artist project funding is designed to support projects by practicing, professional, creative artists at varying career levels residing in Florida.
+Artist Project funding is designed to support projects by practicing, professional, creative artists at varying career levels residing in Florida.
 For purposes of this program, a "professional creative artist" is defined as a person who creates, on an ongoing basis, original works of art within an artistic discipline, and is pursuing it as a means of livelihood or for the highest level of professional recognition.
 All applicants must provide documentation of Florida residency (as defined by section 196.015, or section 222.17, Florida Statutes) as of the application deadline.
 This documentation must include one of the following:

-a valid Florida driver's license or identification card
+A valid Florida driver's license or identification card

-proof of voter registration in Florida (a voter registration card or other official correspondence from the supervisor of elections)
+Proof of voter registration in Florida (a voter registration card or other official correspondence from the supervisor of elections)

-a declaration of domicile
+A declaration of domicile

-a recent federal tax return showing a Florida address
+A recent federal tax return showing a Florida address

 Applicants must redact their Social Security Number and any other sensitive financial information submitted as documentation of residency as all application documents are subject to Public Records Law (Chapter 119, Florida Statutes).
 All applicants must be 18 years of age or older by the application deadline.
 Applicants may not be enrolled in a degree or certificate program.